 - That the Seed of a Nation is not a claim for a Judeo-Christian nation, which would, in effect, exclude a large segment of society and make the gospel immoral by its own terms.

 Penn’s government departed from those of historical and contemporary empires and changed the trajectory of humanity for a window of time.
 Had the world been ready or able to build on his example of love and respect many of the abuses of civil society could have been checked.
 We believe his story informs how civil liberty, religious liberty, and radical inclusion work together.

 Penn established his “City of Brotherly Love” a century before the American Revolution, before there was the thought of an independent American nation, and before men like Thomas Jefferson, Benjamin Franklin and George Washington took their place in our minds as America’s Founding Fathers.
 However, in Penn’s mind the success of this nation was much more than political evolution or prosperous communities.

 A Nation With a precedent

 Penn grasped the story of humanity in ancient and modern times where governmental authorities justified abuse and bloodshed in the name of religion order to establish themselves.
 It was also a time in history where society hadn’t found reason to accommodate difference, much like our times.
-Penn hoped his experiment in government would reverse this trajectory, where love brings people together.
+Penn hoped his experiment in government would reverse this trajectory.
+Laws and constitutions were mere expedients--charity charity and the common good were to be driving operating principles.
 The beauty of his story is how he authenticated his hopes through his relationship with Pennsylvania’s indigenous population.